Last updated: June 28, 2026

 Below are links to the terms of service for major gaming platforms, provided as a reference only — this list is not exhaustive and policies change frequently:

 Cronus Zen™ is a trademark of Collective Minds Gaming Co.
-Ltd. yew.gg is an independent script marketplace operated by Yew LLC and is not affiliated with, endorsed by, or sponsored by Collective Minds Gaming Co.
+Ltd. yew.gg is an independent script marketplace operated by Yew LLC that hosts independent third-party stores; neither the platform nor its stores are affiliated with, endorsed by, or sponsored by Collective Minds Gaming Co.
 Ltd. or any of its affiliates.

 All other product names, logos, brands, and trademarks referenced on yew.gg are the property of their respective owners and are used solely for identification and descriptive purposes.
 No affiliation, sponsorship, or endorsement by any trademark owner is claimed or implied.

-yew.gg scripts are hardware configuration tools — macros — that run entirely within the Cronus Zen device at the controller input layer.
+Scripts sold by stores on yew.gg are hardware configuration tools — macros — that run entirely within the Cronus Zen device at the controller input layer.
 They have no interaction with, access to, or effect on any game software, server, or protected content.
 No hacks.
 No cheats.
 Just macros.

 See our Content Policy and Terms of Service for further details.